ehtick/Function-ConceptualMass/README.md

 # Create Envelopes

-Create one or more building envelopes.
+Create one or more conceptual building masses.

 |Input Name|Type|Description|
 |---|---|---|